 I don’t think my father ever got over Susan’s death.

-I think I may have mentioned in an earlier blog he died in Los Angeles in 1970, at age 47, of ALS.
+I think I may have mentioned in an earlier blog that he died in Los Angeles in 1970, at age 47, of ALS.
 I went to his funeral, with his second wife Daisy, and my younger brother and sister, David and Susan.
 Yes, Susan, who lives in Florida, has a lovely family, and may be coming up for a visit this summer, I hope.
-(Hi, Susan.)
 From what she and David have said, our father found some peace of mind near the end of his life.

 I was back at work in Toronto after returning from Dad’s funeral.
 I worked picking orders for auto parts in a big warehouse.
-I was way at the back in among the fenders when I saw Noel Sullivan.
+I was way at the back in among the red-primed replacement fenders when I saw Noel Sullivan.
 I knew him well enough, though I wouldn’t call him a friend – more of an acquaintance.
 He gave me an odd look, as if he was apprehensive about something to do with me.

 He pushed his cart over to where I was and stood there for a moment, not saying anything.
 Then, he said something that will always remain foremost in my memory: